DualSenseClient/DualSenseClient/README.md

 - **Windows 10 version 1909 or later** (Windows 11 recommended)
 - **.NET 9.0 Desktop Runtime** or later [Download here](https://dotnet.microsoft.com/download/dotnet/9.0)
 - **PlayStation 5 DualSense controller** (wired USB or Bluetooth connection)
-- **Administrator privileges** (for ViGEmBus and HidHide driver installation)

 ### Installation

 1. Download the latest release from the [releases page](https://github.com/shazzaam7/DualSenseClient/releases)
-2. Extract the archive to your preferred location
+2. Extract the archive to your preferred location and open `DualSenseClient.exe`
+3. Connect your DualSense controller and start customizing

-3. **Run as Administrator** (right-click `DualSenseClient.exe` → "Run as administrator") for full functionality
+> **Run as Administrator** (right-click `DualSenseClient.exe` → "Run as administrator") for full functionality (required for HidHide integration only)
-4. Connect your DualSense controller and start customizing

 ### Quick Start